The Pickwick Papers: Models

 Dickens drew on places that he knew from his childhood.
-He located the duel between Mr. Winkle and Dr. Slammer at Fort Pitt, Chatham, close to Ordnance Terrace where he had lived as a boy between 1817 and 1821.
+He located the duel between Mr Winkle and Dr Slammer at Fort Pitt, at Chatham, Kent, close to Ordnance Terrace where he had lived as a boy between 1817 and 1821.

 Influences and legacy

-The popularity of The Pickwick Papers spawned many imitations and sequels in print as well as actual clubs and societies inspired by the club in the novel.
-One example is the still in operation Pickwick Bicycle Club in London, which was established in 1870, the same year as Charles Dickens's death.
-Another, the Dickens Pickwick Club, was founded in 1976 by Cedric Dickens, the author's great-grandson.
+The popularity of The Pickwick Papers spawned many imitations and sequels in print, as well as actual clubs and societies inspired by the club in the novel.
+One example still in operation is the Pickwick Bicycle Club of London, established in 1870, the year of Charles Dickens's death.
+The Dickens Pickwick Club was founded in 1976 by Cedric Dickens, the author's great-grandson.
 Other clubs, groups, and societies operating under the name "The Pickwick Club" have existed since the original publication of the story.

-In 1837, Charles Dickens wrote to William Howison about the Edinburgh Pickwick Club.
+In 1837, Dickens wrote to William Howison about the Edinburgh Pickwick Club.
 Dickens approved of the use of the name and the celebration of the characters and spirit of the novel.
 He wrote: